TRZLedgerFoundation/native-to-trezoaanchor/client/tests/README.md

 yarn test
 ```

-**NOTE:** Tests are for whether we are successfully able to call programs with Anchor and fetch state, and not for whether program logic works as intended.
+**NOTE:** Tests are for whether we are successfully able to call programs with TrezoaAnchor and fetch state, and not for whether program logic works as intended.